-- In X2: X-Men United, Wolverine and Lady Deathstrike both have the adamantium claws/fingernails.
+- In X2: X-Men United, Wolverine and Lady Deathstrike both have adamantium claws/fingernails.

 - X-Men Origins: Wolverine:

-Wolverine faces Weapon XI, which has an adamantium katana.
+- Wolverine faces Weapon XI, who has an adamantium katana.

-- In Harry Potter, Harry's and Voldemort's wands behave quite strangely when they try dueling each other, due to the wands being "twins", having feathers of the same phoenix as their respective cores.
+- In Harry Potter, Harry's and Voldemort's wands behave quite strangely when they try dueling each other, due to the wands being "twins", having feathers of the same phoenix (specifically, Dumbledore's pet phoenix Fawkes) as their respective cores.